grassmunk/Chicago95/README.md

 sudo update-alternatives --config default.plymouth  #here, choose the number of the theme you want to use then hit enter sudo update-initramfs -u
 ```

+### LightDM:

+Attemps to recreate the asthetic of logging on to a computer in the mid 90's.

+Install instructions are in the `README.md` in `Lightdm/Chicago95/`.

 ## Requirements